TimRohr22/Cauldron/APILogic/README.md

 The above tests the existence of the `weaponsmith` attribute for Bob the Slayer, whether the `max` value is an integer, and whether that `max` value is over 10.
 #### Text as Condition
 If you need to include space in a bit of text to include as one side of a comparison operation, you should enclose the entire text string in either single quotes, double quotes, or tick marks.
 With three options available, you should have an option available even if the text you need to include might, itself have an instance of one of those characters.
-For instance, the following would not evaluation properly, because of the presence of the apostrophe in the word "don't":
+For instance, the following would not evaluate properly, because of the presence of the apostrophe in the word "don't":

     @|Bob the Slayer|slogan ~ 'don't go'